Best Shopify SEO Strategies for Growth

 Shopify Product Reviews Example

-User-generated content is deemed more “authentic” by Google, and having it on your client’s Shopify store, particularly if it’s matching keywords, helps it out in the algorithm.
+User-generated content is deemed more “authentic” by Google, and having it on your client’s Shopify store, particularly if it’s matching relevant keywords, helps it out in the algorithm.
 Potential customers are more likely to spend time on a page if they can learn about a product from others who have hands-on experience with it.

 Even a few bad reviews offer the chance to demonstrate a store’s ability to respond by replying with comments that might provide more context to the situation.